-A complete list of 2020-2021 NFID Board of Directors is below.
-This esteemed group of public health leaders officially began responsibilities on July 1, 2020.
-As the governing body, the Board of Directors establishes the strategic direction for NFID, ensures that annual goals are met, and provides financial oversight.
+The complete list of the 2021-2022 NFID Board of Directors is below.
+These renowned leaders in public health officially began responsibilities on July 1, 2021.
+As the governing body, the Board of Directors establishes the strategic direction for NFID, ensures that annual goals are met, and provides financial oversight for the organization.

-- Joseph A. Bocchini, Jr., MD, Immediate Past-President, Willis-Knighton Health System
+- Joseph A. Bocchini, Jr., MD, NFID Immediate Past-President, Willis-Knighton Health System

-- Cristina Cassetti, PhD, National Institute of Allergy and Infectious Diseases, National Institutes of Health (Federal Liaison)
+- Cristina Cassetti, PhD, National Institute of Allergy and Infectious Diseases, National Institutes of Health, NFID Federal Liaison

-- Sara E. Cosgrove, MD, MS, Johns Hopkins University School of Medicine
+- Sara E. Cosgrove, MD, Johns Hopkins University School of Medicine

 - Tamera Coyne-Beasley, MD, MPH, University of Alabama Birmingham